jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 ## redwood-tools (alias rwt)

-Redwood's companion CLI development tool.
-You'll be using this if you're contributing to Redwood.
-See [Contributing](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Redwood repo.
+Cedar's companion CLI development tool.
+You'll be using this if you're contributing to Cedar.
+See [Contributing](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Cedar repo.

 ## setup